FCC blames Commerce Department for 5G weather scare, spectrum delays

-Although the U.S. Federal Communications Commission has the final say on allocating wireless spectrum for public and private sector purposes, other federal agencies have input — and may be unreasonably obstructing 5G deployments, according to FCC Chair Ajit Pai.
+Although the U.S. Federal Communications Commission has the final say on allocating wireless spectrum for public and private sector purposes, other federal agencies have input — and may be unreasonably obstructing 5G deployments, according to FCC chair Ajit Pai.
 Testifying at a Senate Commerce Committee oversight hearing (via MobileWorldLive), Pai and other commissioners called out the Department of Commerce for “blocking our efforts at every single turn,” even blaming it for recent and allegedly inaccurate suggestions that 5G will imperil weather forecasting.

 The key issue is that allocating large swaths of 5G spectrum in some cases requires prior users — often ones with comparatively modest spectrum needs — to share space with new ones, the equivalent of turning a three-house neighborhood into a major subdivision, where yards get smaller and houses are closer together.
 In the midst of 24GHz auctions, the Commerce-controlled National Oceanic and Atmospheric Administration suggested that new 5G users will come too close to their weather forecasting spectrum, creating interference that could impact virtually everything dependent on weather predictions.